project-gemmi/gemmi/docs/mol.rst

 easier:

 - functions that ignore all but the main conformations (inspired by BioPython),
-- and lightweight proxy objects ResidueSpan and AtomSpan that group alternative conformers (inspired by iotbx).
+- and lightweight proxy objects ResidueGroup and AtomGroup that group alternative conformers (inspired by iotbx).

 Structure